Manager CSI & Corporate Events

 Under the Participation Act, Grolsch offered four young persons on Wajong benefits the opportunity to gain work experience, in close cooperation with Werkplein Twente and UWV.

-theoretical and online component, highlighting safety, posture and sustainability.
+In 2018, Grolsch started inviting all its lease drivers to take part in a road safety training course.
+This was continued in 2019.
+The course consisted of a practical, theoretical and online component, highlighting safety, posture and sustainability.
 The practical component of the course tested participants’ driving skills at one of the country’s Safety Experience Centres.
 In the theoretical component, participants discussed the risks of social media and alcohol, as well as taking a refresher session on driving theory.
 Finally, the participants were challenged to work through the online e-Driver module, featuring interactive videos, training exercises and quizzes.
-On the way to a great many safe & sustainable kilometres, 88% of the Grolsch lease drivers took part in this programme, which was rated very highly.
+On the road to many safe and sustainable kilometres, the vast majority of Grolsch lease car drivers have now participated in this programme, which was rated very highly.

 Grolsch has set itself the goal of increasing pension awareness among Grolsch employees.
 We believe it is important that our employees know what to expect, financially speaking, and are aware of which choices they can make with regard to retirement.
-The PensioenPod is an online financial planner that will give you quick and easy insight into your financial situation from the moment you retire, using information from your tax returns, mijnpensioenoverzicht.nl and information about average housing costs and spending patterns collected by Nibud.
-In 2018, 242 Grolsch employees signed up for the PensioenPod.
+The PensioenPod is an online financial planner that will give you quick and easy insight into your financial situation from the moment you retire.
+This tool uses information from your tax returns, mijnpensioenoverzicht.nl and information about average housing costs and spending patterns collected by Nibud.

 Everyone knows that getting on a bike is good for you, and it’s hardly breaking news that it’s good for the environment, too.
 Yet, most employees still take the car to work.
 To stimulate commuting by bike, Grolsch partnered up with Twente Mobiel to get its employees interested in electric bicycles.
 Employees were given the chance to ride an electric bike for a week, which they could try for their commute.
 A total of 20 employees took this opportunity, with several of them also opting to purchase an electric bike after the trial ended.

 We want all our employees to be and stay fit and healthy, so it is important that they know how healthy and vital they truly are.
-To provide insight, Grolsch offers all its employees the opportunity to take part in a ‘Vitality check’, which maps out potential vitality risks.
-The check focuses on health, but also explores the other parts of the House of Work Ability, such as knowledge, skills, attitude, motivation and working conditions.
+To provide insight, Grolsch offers all its employees the opportunity to take part in a ‘Vitality checkup’, which maps out potential vitality risks.
+The checkup focuses on health, but also explores the other parts of the House of Work Ability, such as knowledge, skills, attitude, motivation and working conditions.
 Employees are given personalised advice & recommendations to help them stay fit, now and in the future.
-The Vitality check is carried out by TIGRA Twente on behalf of Grolsch, All departments will be offered the check in groups.
-The process was started at the end of 2018 and will continue throughout 2019.
-In mid-2019, Grolsch will receive the feedback resulting from the check, along with recommendations as to which long-term steps should be taken.
+We offer employees a checkup once every 3 years.
+These checkups took place in 2018 and 2019 and are set to continue in 2020.

 Talent development is of the utmost importance to Grolsch, which is why we have an extensive, diverse training programme.
-To further increase the accessibility and impact of these programmes, we introduced the Grolsch Masterclasses in 2018.
+To further increase the reach and impact of these programmes, we introduced the Grolsch Masterclasses in 2018.
 This is a series of in-house training sessions on relevant topics, tailor-made for Grolsch.
-The first Masterclasses took place in 2018 and received excellent reviews!
-In 2019, we are looking to develop several Masterclasses on topics such as project management, personal effectiveness and leadership skills.
-Our ambition is also to make the Masterclasses available to 120 employees.
+The first Masterclasses took place in 2018 and received excellent reviews.
+In 2019, 110 employees participated in Masterclasses on topics such as project management, personal effectiveness and presentation skills.

-In the first half of 2018, 45 colleagues from various departments started working on four carefully selected topics related to ‘Our vision on work in 2025’.
-They started off in four groups, each focusing on its own team.
-These groups shared a lot of input, which was ultimately turned into a vision document.
+45 colleagues from various departments shared their input for ‘Our vision on work in 2025’, split into four working groups, each with a specific theme.
 These vision documents serve as the foundation for our policies with regard to training & development, sustainable employability, and employment and working conditions.
+The first projects were taken up in 2019, and more projects are set to follow in 2020.

 Grolsch has consciously opted to take a long-term approach to sustainable employability: quick-fixes and short-term programmes simply do not cut the mustard for us.
 Instead, we focus on making sure that our organisation and our people remain as fit and vital as they can be.
 To shape this long-term approach, we have set up the House of Work Ability (Huis van Werkvermogen), which provides insight into the topics related to sustainable employability that we would like to work on with each and every one of our employees.

-On 9 June 2018, the Twente Care Centres and Tukker Truckers organised the 27th edition of the TruckRun, which saw a total of 420 trucks drive right through Twente as a huge convoy, departing from the Grolsch Veste.
-The TruckRun is an annual event for people with intellectual disabilities, giving them the opportunity to ride in a truck as a passenger.
-This was the 14th time that Grolsch participated in the event, contributing 10 trucks along with our carriers Bolk Transport and Heisterkamp.
+On 25 May 2019, the Twente Care Centres and Tukker Truckers organised the 28th edition of the TruckRun, which saw a total of 420 trucks drive right through Twente as a huge convoy, departing from the Grolsch Veste.
+The TruckRun is an annual event for people with intellectual disabilities, giving them the opportunity to ride along in a truck.
+This was the 15th time that Grolsch participated in the event, contributing 20 trucks along with our carriers Bolk Transport and Heisterkamp.

 For Sinterklaas, Grolsch gifted all of its employees a chocolate letter, along with a fitting poem.
 For each chocolate letter, € 1 was donated to the Make A Wish Foundation, which fulfils the wishes of children suffering from life-threatening illnesses.

 We have always been very involved in the region, and we’d like to keep it that way!
 We support various initiatives, associations and projects in the brewery’s direct surroundings.
 We also value our relationship with our neighbours, the residents of Usselo and Boekelo.
-We realise that our company has an impact on our surroundings, which is why we regularly inform locals about the latest developments and make sure we stay in contact with local representatives from both villages.
+We realise that our company has an impact on our surroundings, which is why we regularly inform locals about the latest developments.
+We let our neighbours know when we have scheduled maintenance, for instance, or when we expect odour nuisance.
+In 2019, the number of odour reports dropped by approximately 30% compared to the year before.
+We also meet with representatives from both villages twice a year.
+This is greatly appreciated and our relationship with local residents and stakeholders in Boekelo/Usselo is excellent.
 We always strive to be a good neighbour: after all, we couldn’t and wouldn’t ever do without the people around us!

-In the Achterhoek, the Pak An Foundation helps many a dream come true, such as an Achterhoek cider made from regional apples.
-And what about Brecker, the first electric moped from the region, or the book ‘Ode aan het Vee’ (Ode to the Cattle), about the Achterhoek Big Five: the cow, the chicken, the pig, the goat and the sheep.
+In the Achterhoek, the Pak An Foundation helps many a dream come true, such as the MVVA Girls’ Football Academy.
+Not to mention the recently published book celebrating De Graafschap and 65 years of club history, the development of guitar pickups, the Stadsboerin garden, a book church in Bredevoort or the Meer Muziek in de Klas project, which aimed to reintroduce music education to primary schools.
 De Feestfabriek (which organises the Zwarte Cross event, among others) and Grolsch joined forces to found the Pak An Foundation to support great ideas for the Achterhoek with advice, coaching, promotion and funds.
 Together, we want to make sure that this beautiful region remains a great place to live for every young person out there, from 18 to 80.
-In 2018, over 100 plans were submitted, 43 of which are given further assistance by Pak An.
+In 2019, 108 plans were submitted, 55 of which are given further assistance by Pak An.
 On top of that, this initiative has spawned an entire network of organisations and people who help or work with Pak An.
 A great result, and one that gives us faith that we’re doing something right.